The most common signs of Endometriosis

 Changes in menstrual flow

-The menstrual flow can differ from month to month.
+The menstrual flow may differ from month to month - person to person.
 It may be heavy, or you might bleed for long periods of time or in between periods.
 Some people may also experience light bleeding, or absent periods.
-Endometriosis is often associated with adenomyosis.
-This is where endometrial-like tissue begins to grow inside the myometrium (the muscle of the uterus) and may cause heavy bleeding during menstruation.
-Fatigue (extreme tiredness) -Lethargy, lack of energy, exhaustion, and the general feeling of being ‘run-down’.

 Abdominal swelling can be uncomfortable and painful, and it can typically last anywhere from a few hours to a few days.
 Abdominal swelling may also be due to a large cyst.